EvanDyson/COP-project-3/Evan/ImGui 1.0/README.md

 ### - still need to test setting the weighted scores

-### - still need to test sorting the city vector based on scores

 ### - test setting specific parameters and see if expected outputs are seen

 ### - put tahoma in ...->imgui->misc->fonts